-It’s been almost three years since I walked away from a corporate job and I have no regrets.
-Armed with an MSU English degree, my Geo Metro, and a mediocre GPA by my side, I headed to New York in 1990 to land a publishing job and establish myself as a writer.
+It’s been almost four years since I walked away from a corporate job and I have no regrets.
+Armed with an MSU English degree, my Geo Metro, and a mediocre GPA, I headed to New York in 1990 to land a publishing job and establish myself as a writer.
 My little-to-no work experience, however, left me in a trade publisher’s circulation department processing orders and managing customer calls.

 Twenty-five years, a handful of job advancements and countless networking opportunities later, I found myself in Cleveland, OH developing business for a Jamaica-based call center.
 I was the Vice President and caught in a whirlwind of travel, business dinners, email chains, late night heated discussions and more stress than I knew was healthy.
 Then one weekend in the middle of working I looked at my husband and blurted, “I just don’t want to do this anymore.”
 I lost myself to my career and needed time to figure things out.